cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - User uses relay from TAU, own chain and suzheccessed history, in the weight of 2:1:7
 - User can config automatic download size file X and daily maximum Y; for files less than X will be downloaded, for video only download X size of the overall video.
 - Using the new chain annoucement info, app will survey the chains for files and display to users. when user choose to join then random become stable. stable vs random 8/2.
+- following a chain and mining a chain is diffferent mode.
 }

 Business model:= { 商业模式